Prag8855/aab/content/glossary/Umsatzsteuer.md

 Most products and services sold in Germany have a {{ VAT_RATE }}% VAT.[^0] Some products and services have a reduced VAT of {{ VAT_RATE_REDUCED }}%.

-VAT is almost always included in the price you see.
+VAT is almost always included in the price.
 It's not added at checkout.

 **[How VAT works in Germany ➞](/guides/value-added-tax)**